Gloryness/YoutubeDL-GUI/README.md

 ## How To Use / Download Exe (if you want)

-It's simple, there is a download folder containing a .exe file which then contains all the folders and with a already converted exe file.
-After that, load it up and select your format and then click 'Done'.
-Enter the URL(s) on a new line each url, and then click 'Download'.
-You may also choose the option mid-download to 'Kill Operation'.
+- It's simple, there is a download folder containing a .exe file which then contains all the folders and with a already converted exe file.

+- Now, here is the optional part.
+If you do not already have FFmpeg installed (or something simallar), then click the 'Tools' tab and click 'Install FFmpeg'.
+Here you can install FFmpeg via the GUI.
+Next you're going to have to put the FFmpeg folder somewhere, and set that as an environment variable on your PC.

+- You can also install a WebDriver located in 'Tools' for the option 'Detect URLs' as that uses selenium.
+NOTE: If you use Firefox, you can set your Firefox Profile in settings.

 <a href="download/" download="YTDL.exe"> Download Link<a/>